gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-05-01-analyzing-scihub-data.markdown

 ![](/assets/images/scihub-download_time_hong_kong_feb2016.png)

 But the country data can be used for so much more things than just adjusting the time zones.
 You can easily correlate the data with more general public data sets.
 For example, [the World Bank offers a great deal of public data](http://databank.worldbank.org/).
-For example you can get the population for all countries, the GDP or the number of internet users.
+You can get the population for all countries, the GDP or the number of internet users.

 I started out by correlating the population sizes to the number of downloads.
 You'd naively expect that the larger a population is, the more downloads will be done.
 Which is true, up to a point.
 If we plot the population size and the number of downloads (on a log10 scale), we see a nice positive correlation between those.